One-Day Deep-Cleaning Projects: Bedroom, Bathroom & Kitchen

 House in need of some TLC?
 Why not spend at least one day this weekend deep cleaning your home?
 Follow Molly Maid’s deep cleaning guide to get the job done as quickly as possible, then enjoy the rest of your weekend (or upcoming week) with a clean home.
-Want to enjoy the weekend WITHOUT the deep cleaning?
+Want to enjoy the weekend without the deep cleaning?
 No problem!
-Call the professionals at Molly Maid, a Neighborly company Link opens in a new tab (800) 654-9647 now to connect directly with your local Molly Maid.
+Call the professionals at Molly Maid, a Neighborly company, now to connect directly with your local Molly Maid.
 Click here to request service in your area.

 Back in the bedroom, attach upholstery tool to vacuum.
 Vacuum top and sides of mattress, getting dust in crevices between mattress and bed frame.
 Rotate mattress 180 degrees.
 If you have an older mattress that requires flipping, enlist a helper and do so.
 Smelly mattresses also benefit from a sprinkling of baking soda vacuumed up 30 minutes later.